These super easy, super nutritious raw cocoa bites have an irresistible chocolate flavor. This energy-boosting bite will keep you going until dinner!

 Next add the dates.
 You can add them all at once or drop them one at a time through the feed tube, depending on how powerful your food processor is.
 Blend until the mixture starts holding together and becomes almost a whole mass.
 The flax seeds will still be whole, but the rest should be well mixed in.

 Shape into about 1-inch balls (they may feel a little oily from the nut oils released, this is normal).
 Place on a plate and set in the fridge to chill, about 15 minutes.
 Keep in an airtight container in the fridge, or freeze for up to two months.

 Note: For nuts, substitute: pecans, hazelnuts, cashews, pistachios or peanuts.

-You can substitue dried fruits for nuts, such as dried cranberries, chopped dried apricots, or any other chopped up dried fruit that suits your fancy.
+You can substitute dried fruits for nuts, such as dried cranberries, chopped dried apricots, or any other chopped-up dried fruit that suits your fancy.

 Recipe Credit: Inspired by a recipe on Good Things Grow.

 Disclosure Notice: This site is a participant in the Amazon Associates Program, an affiliate advertising program designed to provide a means for the site to earn fees by linking to Amazon and affiliated sites.

 If you click on an affiliate link, I may earn advertising or referral fees if you make a purchase through such links, at no extra cost to you.
 This helps me creating new content for the blog–so thank you!
 Learn more about advertising on this site by reading my Disclosure Policy.